Department of Linguistics

 The Audiology Section is part of the Linguistics Department of Macquarie University, and runs accredited postgraduate courses in Audiology which provide skills in assessment strategies, rehabilitation of the hearing impaired, non medical management of hearing impairments, skills in research design and awareness of client management strategies.
 The course mentors graduates for clinical practice, and produces well-informed health professionals with the critical skills required to appraise scientific and clinical information and to become competent evaluators of current and advancing diagnostic and treatment strategies.

 Clinical education and state-of-the-art treatment for patients

 A problem-based approach to learning involving laboratory classes and clinical placement in a mentored environment provides the clinical and communication skills required for confident clinical practice.
-The Audiology section runs two clinics, one within the University and one within a major hospital in a key population growth areas of Sydney.
+The Audiology section runs two clinics, one within the University (the Speech and Hearing Clinic) and one within a major hospital in a key population growth area of Sydney.
 These Clinics provide students with a wide range of hearing disorders for diagnosis and treatment.
 This depth of experience, backed by technical, clinical and academic resources provides a diverse learning environment for students and state-of-the-art treatment for clinical patients.